kaul-vineet/DriveSafe/README.md

     - Username : *Username from CloudMQTT settings*
     - Password : *Password from CloudMQTT settings*
     - Publish : *Any suitable topic name e.g. "violation".
-   - After filling this, click on "MQTT Connect" on the top left corner and it should autosave the details.
+   - After filling this, click on **MQTT Connect** on the top left corner and it should autosave the details.

  <img src="https://github.com/kaul-vineet/DriveSafe-sf/blob/master/images/IMG_3872.PNG">